-This year, all indicators show that many consumers are ready to buy more in the fourth quarter.
-Using September of 2020 as an indicator, many experts predict that a variety of retailers and service businesses may be well-positioned to benefit from pent-up demand after months of austerity.
+Indicators show that many consumers are ready to buy more in the fourth quarter.
+Many experts predict that a variety of retailers and service businesses may be well-positioned to benefit from demand during the holiday season.

 According to Kimberly Amadeo in The Balance,